lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-01-12-Proving-the-obvious.md

 The Isabelle/HOL proof is nearly 200 lines long.

-Each of these claims has a one-sentence proof, but their formal proofs are long and complicated, the work of several people.
+Each of these claims has a one-sentence proof, but their formal proofs are long and complicated, the work of several highly talented people.
 So either the proofs are trivial and proof assistants have a long way to go, or perhaps, Apostol simply could not be bothered to prove his claims.
 I am not qualified to judge.
 What do *you* think?